 Students may also go online and take the exam from home by following these instructions:

+Then, you will have to register and pay for the exam ($10).
 Choose the appropriate language from the drop-down menu.
-After completing the short survey you can begin the exam.
+After completing the short survey you can begin the exam."

 When the online placement exam is complete, you will receive an overall score (points).
 Please note the RANGE OF SCORES FOR PLACEMENT PURPOSES area and the course level that corresponds to your points.
 This is the course in which KSU recommends you enroll.

 If the recommendation is for the 2001 or 2002 level, you must complete a pre-requisite override request form.

 PLEASE NOTE: You must complete the Online Placement Exam and have the pre-requisite override form approved before you can register for 2001 or 2002 level courses.

 Students wishing to test (FL 1001, FL 1002, FL 2001, and FL 2002) in languages - see list - not currently offered in the Department of Foreign Languages can use the Foreign Language Achievement Testing Service (FLATS) offered by Brigham Young University.
 The paper and pencil test is taken by correspondence and costs $40.00.
 The test will be sent to the Department of Foreign Languages where a proctor will be arranged to administer the test for you.

 Please note the following "Tips" from the Brigham Young University: